korut94/MakeQtGame/README.md

 # MakeQtGame
-The branch master keeps the basic code to run the application withouth arise in any errors.
-The other experiments on the many topics about a game will be tried over the other branches started from here.
+The branch master keeps the basic code to run the application withouth arise in errors.
+Other experiments about the game's topics will be discussed over the other branches started from this.

 ## Technical Report
-Any times that an experiment is builded is necessary create, in the experiment's directory, a README.md file with a techical report about it.
-I taked the **Technical Report Format** of the *University of Kansas*' EECS course.
+Any experiments **must have** an attached technical report writed in the README.md file on the experiment's directory.
+I found 'The Technical Report Format' of the *University of Kansas*' EECS course and I thing that it's a very pretty and complete report structure.
 The following table shows a rapidly abstract of the report's parts:

 | Section | Description |